github/docs/ကြန္/သိုလှောင်မှုများ/configuring-branches-and-merges-in-your-repository/တောင်းဆိုချက်-the-mergeability-of-pull-တောင်းဆိုချက်များကို သတ်မှတ်ခြင်း။/about-protected-branches.md

 ### Allow deletions

 By default, you cannot delete a protected branch.
-When you enable deletion of a protected branch, anyone with at least write permissions to the repository can delete the branch.
+When you enable deletion of a protected branch, anyone with at least write permissions to the repository can delete the branch. patch